kashishahuja2002/Next-Up-Microsoft-Intern-Engage/README.md

 ## Future Scope
-* `Like/Dislike` : The option to like or dislike movie adds the movie to user's like/dislike list.
-As of now, I am just cummulating the data.
+* `Like/Dislike` : The option to like or dislike a movie adds the movie to the user's like/dislike list.
+As of now, I am just accumulating the data.
 This can be further extended by using the like/dislike list to recommend movies to the user.

 * `Watch Movie` : The watch movie option currently displays the same movie intro for all the movies.
-In future, it can be customised according to the movie selected.
+In the future, it can be customized according to the movie selected.

-* `Collabrative Filtering` : The model currently uses content-based recommendation system.
-It can be converted into a hybrid system by adding collabrative filtering mechanism.
+* `Collabrative Filtering` : The model currently uses a content-based recommendation system.
+It can be converted into a hybrid system by adding a collaborative filtering mechanism.

 ## Video Demo